You could describe me as someone that has wanderlust.

 Different celebrations and mournings

-The reasons to travel are endless
+The reasons to travel are endless.

-I am so grateful for the 1st Tet holiday I ever spent in Vietnam and I am always the first to say “Chúc Mừng Năm Mới” when I encounter a Vietnamese family during the holidays!
+I am so grateful for the 1st Tet holiday I ever spent in Vietnam, and I am always the first to say “Chúc Mừng Năm Mới” when I encounter a Vietnamese family during the holidays!

 What other awesome reasons to travel the world would you add to the list?

-Tell u in the comment section below.
+Tell us in the comment section below.